Updated: Aug 7, 2020

 Usually in Vinayasa, we place the hands down, step or hop back to plank and lower down all in one exhalation.

-Is it only for really young and fit people then?
+Is it only for really fit people then?

 Do I need any yoga experience to practice?

 Most teachers, including me, make a real effort to accommodate beginners in any class.
 It really is down to whether you can be patient with yourself while you are picking it all up.

 In my classes, I like to help people to find the strength and body awareness to be able to flow in the best way for their body without feeling lost or that their body is not suited to this pose or that.
 So we’ll do classes where we spend more time on the transitions, the postures, and the different modifications and then we put it all together and flow in a meditative way.